lambdaclass/concrete/ROADMAP.md

 This preserves the conclusions of the 2026-07-18 18-item architecture review.
-It is not a task list and does not define execution order; every open conclusion is implemented by one of the globally numbered tasks below.
+It is not a task list and does not define execution order; every open conclusion is implemented by one of the stable-ID tasks below.
 The unifying
 rule: **`pub` is the ONLY visibility keyword — everything is module-private by default, `pub` exports a declaration/field/variant, and exporting a type does NOT export its representation.** No `private`/`sealed`/`opaque`/`transparent`.